thin-edge/meta-tedge/README.md

 > as the installation process will now skip all information that were mentioned there!
 For workspace organization or
 > raspberry pi distribution, we also recommend this [guide](https://github.com/jynik/ready-set-yocto)

+**Note** Currently [git-lfs](https://github.com/git-lfs/git-lfs) is required to build the layer, however this dependency will be removed in the near future.
+Until then, please install git-lfs following the [official git-lfs instructions for linux](https://github.com/git-lfs/git-lfs/blob/main/INSTALLING.md).

 Clone current version of `meta-tedge` using:

 ```bash